mlwrogers/cpaas-sandbox/docs/chatapps/customerCareWhatsAppService.md

 At any time you can simulate a real human agent jumping into the conversation by executing the send message script:

 `$ node airline-send-whatsapp.js +447771649919 "Hi there, agent Smith here, how can I help you`

-## See It In Action

-If you are having troubles with the setup, Filipe recorded a video to walk through this example.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/fgznkruPAtw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Extra Resources